aramis-lab/clinicadl/docs/Train/Introduction.md

 ## Configuration file

-Since the train pipeline has a lot of different options, the command line can be hard to use.
-To avoid this we created the `--configuration_toml` that allow the user to give a configuration file with all the option he need to the command line.
+Since the train pipeline has a many options, the command line can be long and difficult to use.
+To avoid this we created the `--config_file` option that allows the user to give a configuration file with all the options they need to the command line.
 The command line will then first load the default values, then overwrite the loaded values with the one specified in the configuration file before running the job.

 [TOML format](https://toml.io/en/) is a human readable format, thus it is easy to write a configuration file with any text editor.
 The user just needs to specify the value of the option in front of the option name in the file.

-Here is an example of TOML configuration file with all the default values:
+Here is an example of a TOML configuration file with all the default values:
 ```toml
 # CONFIG FILE FOR TRAIN PIPELINE WITH DEFAULT ARGUMENTS